Right on, ride on

 Prepare for Winter While it’s Still Warm

-Posted by teeheehee on 17th November 2009
+Posted by @teeheehee on 17th November 2009

 Hey all, go check out this Let’s Go Ride a Bike post for some tips and a video on dressing for the winter.
 Normally it would already be late in the season to begin thinking of these things but we’ve got a bit of a reprieve with the unseasonable warmth.

-Posted in bike friendly | No Comments »
+Posted in bike friendly | Comments Off on Prepare for Winter While it’s Still Warm

 Cyclehoop: Parking Meters to Bike Racks

-Posted by teeheehee on 10th November 2009
+Posted by @teeheehee on 10th November 2009

 It’s been a long while since I’ve done any weekend roundups where I post random things I find on the Internet, but this item is so cool it can’t wait for a weekend.
 The Cyclehoop is a device that converts a parking meter into a bike rack similar to those now popping up everywhere in Boston lately.
 It is currently being trialled in London.
 Via: Wired